volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `oversized_body_skip_validation` - (Optional) Skip body validation when the body length is too long to verify (default 64Kb) (bool).

-`settings` - (Optional) OpenAPI specification validation settings relevant for "All endpoints" enforcement and for "Custom list" enforcement.
+`settings` - (Optional) OpenAPI specification validation settings relevant for "API Inventory" enforcement and for "Custom list" enforcement.
 See [Settings ](#settings) below for details.

 ### Validation Disabled